Five common pie crust fails … and what to do about them

 My pie crust is tough, not flaky!

 Tough and flaky are two different things.
-Tough refers to the texture of the crust and flaky refers to the air pockets that form flaky layers in the crust.
+Tough refers to the texture of the crust; flaky refers to the air pockets that form flaky layers in the crust.
 In both cases, the secret is to avoid overworking the dough.
-Here’s some background that might help.
-Gluten is a protein structure in wheat flours that is responsible for the elastic nature of bread dough – it’s the reason the dough springs back when you pull it.
-You knead bread dough to develop and stretch the gluten.
-In pie crust, you don’t want gluten to form so you don’t want to mix too much and overwork the dough.
-For a flaky crust, cut the butter so that chunks of butter about the size of walnut halves remain.
-The chunks of cold butter create the layers in the dough.
+Background that might help: Gluten is a protein structure in wheat flour responsible for the elastic nature of bread dough–it’s why the dough springs back when you pull it.
+(You knead bread dough to develop and stretch the gluten.)
+With pie crust, you don’t want gluten to form so you don’t want to overwork the dough.
+For a flaky crust, cut the butter into chunks about the size of walnut halves.
+These cold butter chunks butter create the layers in the dough.
 When the butter melts in the oven, it will make steam pockets.
-Your crust will end up with a wonderfully flaky texture.
+Your crust will have a wonderfully flaky texture!

 Are you ready head into the kitchen and start baking?
 Here are some of our most popular pie recipes as a jumping off point!